 The fees payable by you and the transaction charges incurred by you shall be paid daily by automatic deduction from your accounts, unless otherwise agreed in writing.
 Out-of-pocket expenses incurred by Bear Stearns in the performance of its services hereunder, and all other proper charges and disbursements in connection with your Activities shall be paid by you and may be deducted by Bear Stearns from your accounts.
 Any and all taxes, including any interest and penalties with respect thereto, which may be levied or assessed under present or future laws upon or in respect to your accounts, Activities or upon or in respect of income thereof shall be paid by you and may be deducted by Bear Stearns from your accounts.

-You hereby agree to indemnify and hold Bear Stearns harmless from and against any and all losses, claims, damages, liabilities, obligations, penalties, judgments and awards, and to pay, on demand, all reasonable direct and indirect costs, liabilities and damages incurred by Bear Stearns (including, without limitation, costs of collection, attorneys’ fees, court costs and other expenses) in connection with (a) enforcing its rights hereunder, (b) any investigation, litigation or proceeding involving your accounts, any property therein (including, without limitation, claims to such property by third parties) or any Activity, (c) your use of or access to any Bear Stearns or third-party system (excluding the ordinary costs of maintaining and using any such system) or (d) Bear Stearns’ acting in reliance upon your instructions including, but not limited to, instructions transmitted via facsimile by you or your authorized agents or, if your account is introduced to Bear Stearns by another broker, the instructions of such other broker ((a) through (d), (”Costs”).
+You hereby agree to indemnify and hold Bear Stearns harmless from and against any and all losses, claims, damages, liabilities, obligations, penalties, judgments and awards, and to pay, on demand, all reasonable direct and indirect costs, liabilities and damages incurred by Bear Stearns (including, without limitation, costs of collection, attorneys’ fees, court costs and other expenses) in connection with (a) enforcing its rights hereunder, (b) any investigation, litigation or proceeding involving your accounts, any property therein (including, without limitation, claims to such property by third parties) or any Activity, (c) your use of or access to any Bear Stearns or third-party system (excluding the ordinary costs of maintaining and using any such system) or (d) Bear Stearns’ acting in reliance upon your instructions including, but not limited to, instructions transmitted via facsimile by you or your authorized agents or, if your account is introduced to Bear Stearns by another broker, the instructions of such other broker ((a) through (d), (”Costs”), provided, however, that you shall not be liable for any Costs directly and primarily arising out of or in connection with Bear Stearns’ gross negligence, willful misconduct or bad faith.
 In each case, whether or not demand has been made therefor, you hereby authorize Bear Stearns to charge your account(s) for any and all such Costs.
 This indemnity shall survive the termination of this Agreement.

 8. Confirmations and Account Statements.
 Reports of trades executed with Bear Stearns, prime broker transactions, futures transactions and other Activities with you (“Activity Report(s)”) that have been provided or made available to you by 10:00 a.m.
 (New York time) on the business day immediately following the trade date shall be conclusive if not objected to in writing by 12:00 noon (New York time) on that day, except that with respect to Clearing Transactions for which Bear Stearns’ time to disaffirm is earlier than such time, by not later than one half hour prior to Bear Stearns’ time to disaffirm, or, if such Activity Reports are provided or made available to you after 10:00 a.m.
 (New York time) on the business day immediately following the trade date, then no later than two hours after such reports have been provided or made available to you, except that with respect to Clearing Transactions for which Bear Stearns’ time to disaffirm is earlier than such time, by not later than one half hour prior to Bear Stearns’ time to disaffirm.
-Information contained in confirmations and account statements to the extent not included in such Activity Reports shall be conclusive if not objected to in writing within three days in the case of confirmations and ten days in the case of account statements, after such documents have been transmitted to you by mail or otherwise.
+Information contained in confirmations and account statements to the extent not included in such Activity Reports shall be conclusive if not objected to in writing within three days in the case of confirmations and twenty (20) days in the case of account statements, after such documents have been transmitted to you by mail or otherwise.